bigbluebutton/bigbluebutton.github.io/index.md

 Next, if you intend to setup your own BigBlueButton server, we recommend:

-  1. Visit [Install](/install/install.html) to BigBlueButton your own server (Ubuntu 16.04 64-bit).
-You'll find step-by-step instructions and a [one line installer](https://github.com/bigbluebutton/bbb-install).
+  1. Follow either the [step-by-step install instructions](/install/install.html) or the use the [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) installation script.
+The server comes with built-in API demos to quicly launch and join sessions.
-  1. Setup the [GreenLight](/install/green-light.html) front end, or use an existing [integration](http://bigbluebutton.org/open-source-integrations/) (such as Moodle or WordPress).
+  1. Setup a front-end for your users.
+You can use [Green Light](/install/green-light.html) (which `bbb-install.sh` can install for you as well), or use one of the existing [integrations](http://bigbluebutton.org/open-source-integrations/) (such as Moodle or WordPress).
   1. Take a quick read through the [FAQ](/support/faq.html).

 If you are a developer, after setting up your own BigBlueButton server, we recommend
-  1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton for your needs.
   1. Integrate BigBlueButton with your application using the [BigBlueButton API](/dev/api.html).
+  1. [Setup a development environment](/dev/setup.html) a development environment to modify and extend BigBlueButton itself.

 The BigBlueButton project is managed by a core group of [committers](/support/faq.html#bigbluebutton-committer) who care about building the community.
-If you are interested to engage us, we encourage you to join the [community](https://bigbluebutton.org/support/community/) and participate in the discussion around the project.
-We also hold bi-weekly BigBlueButton Community Calls (using BigBlueButton of course).
+If you want to join the community, then join one of our [mailing lists](https://bigbluebutton.org/support/community/) and participate in the discussion.
+Ask a question.
+Share your experience with BigBlueButton.
+Or even help us build a feature.

 ## Latest Release

-The latest release is BigBlueButton 2.0-RC1.
+The latest release is BigBlueButton 2.0.
 See the [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) documentation.

 The BigBlueButton 2.0 release is also the basis for the first release of the [HTML5 client](/html/html5-overview.html).